Sampling two-dimensional isometric tensor network states: Introduction

-In this paper, we introduce two algorithms for sampling high-dimensional probability distributions represented by 2D isoTNS.
+Previously considered direct PEPS and boundary-MPS sampling methods target arbitrary 2D tensor networks and rely on approximate environments or importance-sampling constructions.
+Sampling algorithms for MERA were shown to In this paper, we introduce two efficient sampling algorithms for 2D isoTNS that exploit exact local marginals on the orthogonality hypersurface.
 The first algorithm is a sampling algorithm that returns a single configuration and its associated probability.
 The second algorithm is a greedy search that determines $K$ high-probability configurations and their corresponding probabilities.
 Conceptually, both algorithms are generalizations of 1D tensor network algorithms to 2D isoTNS.
 The proposed algorithms share many desirable properties with their 1D counterparts, such as polynomial scaling in the virtual bond-dimensions.
 However, unlike MPS algorithms, the 2D isoTNS algorithms have an additional source of truncation error.
 We perform numerical experiments to quantify the effects of this truncation error in the context of sampling algorithms.
+We also note that a discussion of isoTNS sampling, with respect to computation complexity rather than generating bitstring samples, was presented in \cite{Malz2025}.

 The remainder of the paper is organized as follows.
 To build intuition for our isoTNS algorithms, Section~\ref{sec:background} briefly reviews tensor network notation and discusses algorithms, generating both independent and clusters of samples within the MPS formalism.
 In Section~\ref{sec:2d}, we propose algorithms, for independent samples and for obtaining several high-probability states, from a distribution represented by a two-dimensional isoTNS.
 In Section~\ref{sec:numerics}, we provide several numerical demonstrations which validate our proposed algorithms and analyze sampling error scaling.
 Our main findings and future directions are summarized in Section~\ref{sec:conclusions}.